Why didn’t Virginia Giuffre testify at Ghislaine Maxwell’s sex-trafficking trial?

 Related Video: Ex-Epstein employee testifies underage girls visited Palm Beach mansion

-She stands in the middle in one of the most notorious photographs at the centre of the sex-trafficking allegations against Ghislaine Maxwell – which is something considering the trove of pictures released during the British socialite’s trial.
+Virginia Giuffre stands in the centre in one of the most notorious photographs at the heart of the sex trafficking allegations against Ghislaine Maxwell, which is quite something considering the trove of pictures released during the British socialite’s trial.

-In the photo, to her left, Maxwell leans against the side of a doorway, to her right stands Prince Andrew, Duke of York, with his arm around her waist.
+In the photo, to Ms Giuffre’s left, Maxwell leans against the side of a doorway, to her right stands Prince Andrew, Duke of York, with his arm around her waist.

-She was also mentioned numerous times on nearly every day of Maxwell’s trial – which ended in convictions on five charges.
-So why didn’t Virginia Giuffre testify?
+She was also mentioned numerous times on nearly every day of Maxwell’s trial, which ended in convictions on five charges.
+So why didn’t Virginia Giuffre testify herself?

-Given that she has been one of the most vocal people about Jeffrey Epstein, his crimes, and those who enabled him, it does seem surprising.
+Given that she has been one of the most vocal accusers of billionaire paedophile Jeffrey Epstein, openly calling out his crimes and those who enabled him, it does seem surprising.

-She was mentioned in testimony by Epstein housekeeper Juan Alessi, who recalled driving Maxwell when she first met teenage Ms Giuffre (then Roberts) outside Mar-a-Lago, Donald Trump’s private members’ club and now his residence.
+She was mentioned in testimony by Epstein housekeeper Juan Alessi, who recalled driving Maxwell when she first met the teenage Ms Giuffre (then Roberts) outside Mar-a-Lago, Donald Trump’s private members’ club and now the former president’s primary residence.

 A Mar-a-Lago staff member also testified that her father, Sky Roberts, had worked at the club at the time.